VladaAlek/Django_17_06_24_really_good/README.md

 ## Users Benefits and Goals

 - Product Owner
-    the website establishes a powerful tool for knowledge dissemination, networking activities, sharing and acquiring cutting-edge ideas on specific topics
+    the website establishes a powerful tool for knowledge dissemination, networking activities, sharing and acquiring cutting-edge ideas on specific topics.

 - Final Users can expect several benefits from using this digital product

 #### A) For the first-time user
- - dynamic digital platform to contribute to and navigate through the content of book entries
+ - dynamic digital platform to contribute to and/or navigate through the content of book entries

 #### For returning and frequent users